rb1193/developer-log/Databases/postgres.md

 It is possible to perform recursive queries in Postgres using the`WITH RECURSIVE` function.

 As far as I am able to find out, Postgres does not automatically create indexes for foreign key fields.
 I thought it did.
 MySQL does on at least the InnoDB table engine.

+Postgres can roll back truncate commands in transactions, which MySQL cannot (as of MySQL version 8)